All of the above. Some of them are already available on your blog posts when you create your WordPress blog.

 However, the general rule is to click at least one link from another blogger and read and share their post for every link you leave.
 Leave a comment if you’ve something to say that adds value to the discussion.

-If you’re lucky enough to get your link and blog post featured the following week, it could bring even more visitors to your blog.
+It could bring even more visitors to your blog if you’re lucky enough to get your link and blog post featured the following week.
 As it happens, it’s happened to me this week.

 Here are a couple of link-up parties I regally participate in.
 Click on the buttons for more details.

-My posts have been featured several times in these link-up parties, resulting in more traffic to my blog and more comments on my posts that were featured.
+My posts have been featured several times in these link-up parties, resulting in more traffic to my blog and more comments on my featured posts.

 2. Blog Parties